khkhiu/ThyKnow/README.md

-# ThyKnow - Express.js Implementation
+# ThyKnow - Express.js Implementation with PostgreSQL

 ThyKnow is a Telegram bot designed to foster self-awareness and build meaningful connections through guided journaling prompts.
-This implementation uses Express.js, TypeScript, and MongoDB to provide a robust and scalable solution.
+This implementation uses Express.js, TypeScript, and PostgreSQL to provide a robust and scalable solution.

 ## 📋 Features